Dr. Nader Shabahangi and EHI are recipients of The Charlotte and Karl Bühler Award from SHP!

 Sonoma, CA

-Featured Enrollment Tracks for In-Person Training Retreat*
+Featured Enrollment Tracks for the In-Person Training Retreat*

 Track 1.
 EHI Certificate in Foundations